What is Franchising?

 The Neighborly® family of brands is positioned in the growing and lucrative home services industry.
 Our brands are well known and many have home-based options.
 When compared to other franchise options, our franchise brands require relatively low franchise fees and equipment needed to get started.
 The overall cost of start-up varies by brand.

 If you have ever thought about working for yourself, owning a business, or scaling your current home services business, you should consider Neighborly.
-With over 18 franchise brands, you have options to find the home services brand that is right for your lifestyle and the goals you have for your professional future.
+With 19 North American franchise brands, you have options to find the home services brand that is right for your lifestyle and the goals you have for your professional future.

 Related content: